HEKEPOIU/ComputerGraph/README.md

 ## What inside?

 Basic First Person Camera Control.
 - W, S Move Front or Back.
 - Mouse can rotate the view.

 Object with texture, and shadow.

-Some Cos Wave Rotation Object.
+Some cos Wave Rotation Object.

 ## How to Build